zeeev/wham/README.md

 The toolkit has three programs:

+### wham

-### wham alignment anomalies within a single bamfile.
+Alignment anomalies within a single bamfile.
 Do not use.

 Detecting